alok722/moneylens-ai/server/src/__tests__/README.md

-# E2E Test Suite for Expense Tracker
+# E2E Test Suite for MoneyLens.ai

 ## Overview

-This comprehensive End-to-End test suite ensures the accuracy and reliability of all calculations in the Expense Tracker application.
+This comprehensive End-to-End test suite ensures the accuracy and reliability of all calculations in the MoneyLens.ai application.
 Since this is a financial application, calculation precision is critical.

 ## What's Tested

 ### 1. **Authentication**

 - User registration with validation
 - Setting and updating security questions
 - Retrieving security questions by username